 Where is Hampta Pass Trek

 Another trek that is quite popular within is Hampta pass to iconic ChanderTaal lake.
-Although Chandertaal lake which is located at 14100 feet, is not feasible to access throughout the year because of heavy snow.
-Chandertaal lake is closed from the month of November to May because of hectic and tough weather.
+Although Chandertaal lake which is located at 14100 feet, is not accessible throughout the year because of heavy snow.
+Chandertaal lake is closed from the month of November to May because of tough weather.
 You can witness the pristine beauty of three paths joining each other from Rohtang, Spiti, and Hampta pass amidst amazing landscape and mountain peaks.

 Why Hampta Pass trek is famous